pavitraag/pavitraag/README.md

-# Hi there 👋, I'm Pavitra Agarwal
+# Hi there 👋, I'm Pavitraa G
 ## About Me

 I'm a passionate developer who loves to work on innovative projects and contribute to open-source.
 My interests include AI, web development, and creating useful tools.